fanpu/blog/research.md

 permalink: /research/
 ---

+Just kidding, I realized that research is not really for me.
+I can't really see myself devoting 6 years to a PhD at this point, and my current plan is to make an impact in industry.
+But here are some research-like papers that I wrote or co-wrote.

 ### Efficient Adversarial Attacks against Machine Learning Algorithms: HopSkipJumpAttack
 You can access the [paper here]({% link /assets/research/hop_skip_jump_attack.pdf %}).
 Written in collaboration with Joelle Lim and Albert Gao.